Brand positioning with employee generated content

 What are the key benefits of EGC?

 There are various benefits to EGC and ways to get your team to advocate for your brand.
-There’s also a chance you may have already accomplished this without realizing you were transforming your team members into influencers.
+You may have already accomplished this without realizing you were transforming your team members into influencers.

-Here are 5 ways you can use employee generated content to position your brand as the leader within its space:
+Here are five ways you can use employee-generated content to position your brand as the leader within its space:

 1. Attract top talent

-Chipotle often uses user-generated content (UGC) and EGC in its marketing strategies.
+Chipotle uses its marketing strategies to use user-generated content (UGC) and EGC.
 For example, Chipotle’s careers page features EGC across multiple touchpoints – from its welcome banner to a web gallery titled #PeopleofChipotle.
-If you pay close attention, the gallery features content submitted by employees through social media.
+If you pay close attention, the gallery features content employees submit through social media.
 They share what it’s like to work for the company.

 In this case, Chipotle’s goal is to attract and recruit potential talent.
 So they’re using EGC to build trust and increase conversions.
-With AI-powered technology, Chipotle collects and curates employee-generated content (EGC) from relevant hashtags and re-shares it across multiple touchpoints their audience will come in contact with (like social media and careers pages).
+Chipotle uses AI-powered technology to collect employee-generated content (EGC) from relevant hashtags.
+They curate this content and re-share it across multiple touchpoints.
+Their audience will come in contact with these touchpoints, like social media and careers pages.

 2. Boost engagement

-When companies use EGC in their social media strategy, their chances of converting a lead into a customer are 7x more likely.
-By engaging, incentivizing, and re-sharing EGC with other team members – and across brand channels – marketers can build trust internally.
-It also reinforce behaviors and encourages more team members to participate in the content production process.
+When companies use EGC in their social media strategy, they are 7x more likely to convert a lead into a customer.
+Marketers can build trust internally by engaging, incentivizing, and re-sharing EGC with other team members and across brand channels.
+It also reinforces behaviors and encourages more team members to participate in the content production process.

-In essence, EGC increases conversions and can strengthen the connection with potential talent.
+In essence, EGC increases conversions and strengthens connections with potential talent.
 It’s a fraction of the cost of staged content.
-However, this doesn’t mean marketers should merely give the team a pre-written post and slap a logo on it to share on social media.
-It means giving your team the freedom to create relevant content they are genuinely excited about.
+However, marketers should not simply give the team a pre-written post.
+They should not just slap a logo on it to share on social media.
+It means allowing your team to create relevant content they are genuinely excited about.
 And in a format they feel comfortable with.

-On the other hand, if employees are already sharing content, but you’re not garnering the engagement you hoped for, the issue could be that expectations are too limiting, unclear, or irrelevant.
+On the other hand, if employees are already sharing content, but you’re not garnering the engagement you hoped for, expectations could be too limiting.
+They might also be unclear or irrelevant.
 If anything, employees know what resonates with their audience.
-So give them the flexibility (and resources) to share content when and how it works for them
+So please give them the flexibility (and resources) to share content when and how it works for them.

 3. Build credibility

 In the State of User-Generated Content 2021 report, seventy-two percent (72%) of marketers reported more responsibilities because of the pandemic.
 To maximize efforts, brands must focus on developing internal influencers.
-It’s important to develop their strengths, understand motivations, and give employees the resources to succeed.
+Building their strengths, understanding motivations, and giving employees the resources to succeed is essential.

-Refine Labs is a company that seamlessly promotes engaging content created by its team.
-However, instead of using EGC to recruit talent, select members of their team create content on their own channels to capture demand, engage their audience, and reveal new insights.
-Hopefully, it will drive traffic back to the brand.
+Refine Labs seamlessly promotes engaging content created by its team.
+Instead of using EGC to recruit talent, select team members create content on their own channels to capture demand, engage their audience, and reveal new insights.
+Hopefully, this will drive traffic back to the brand.

 Regine Labs’ chief executive officer (CEO), Chris Walker, creates short videos on LinkedIn.
 She educates and challenges marketers about best practices.
-Their chief customer officer (CCO), Megan Bowen, shares videos to help brands build relationships with their customers.
+Their chief customer officer (CCO), Megan Bowen, shares videos to help brands build customer relationships.
 And their director of demand generation, Sam Kuehnle, shares written content to capture demand from a different angle.

 This doesn’t mean brands should avoid elevating the voice of their leadership team online – quite the opposite.
 By having members of the leadership team collaborating in content production, sharing their expertise, and building their personal brands – companies can set standards and model the behavior they expect the rest of their team to take.